rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 04 Errata.md

 Step 2.
 The credentials are located on the Resources Tab at the top of the lab instructions <br>
 Step 4.
 Use the following steps to create the Storage > Select Mount Storage account > Select your subscription in the dropdown box > Click Apply > Select We will create storage account for you > click next <br>
 Step 5.
 Click Manage files to upload the files.
 C:\allfiles\labfiles\lab04\l04-sub_template.json<br>
 Step 6:  Does not paste correctly.
 Paste into notepad.
-Change the first lint <Azure_Region> to EastUS.
-Then copy and paste from notepad into the Cloud Shellpaste the remaining lines together <br>
+Change the first line <Azure_Region> to EastUS.
+Then copy and paste from notepad into the Cloud Shell<br>

 Task 2: Create an Azure VM by using an Azure Resource Manager template <br>
 Step 1: Json files are located in C:\allfiles then the path listed <br>